top of page

 How soon and how do we receive the photos?

-This is different per photographer and their schedules.
-Sometimes we have received within four days of an event, at others as much as three weeks.
+This is different per photographer and their schedule.
+Sometimes we receive them within four days of an event, at others as much as three weeks.

 Our photographers deliver the photos direct to us, which we then deliver to the client via Drop Box.